Minimum 2:1 (or equivalent) and MA/MSc.

 Criminology at The Open University has an established reputation for critical scholarship, which is informed by a dynamic and thriving research environment.
 Our research programmes take a critical approach to ‘taken-for-granted’ assumptions about ‘crime’, ‘the criminal’ and/or ‘justice’, including a critical interrogation of the meaning of criminology as a discipline.

-The department spans a diverse range of research areas.
+The discipline spans a diverse range of research areas.
 In the area of policing, our research has included studies of policing and gender, and occupational culture as well as violence and police brutality and an ethnographic study of homicide detectives.
 Current research projects in this area include studies of police corruption, integrity and ethics.

 With respect to imprisonment/punishment our research ranges from empirical examinations of prison life (such as the harms experienced by women and young people) to broader questions surrounding penal policy, the use of punishment and the concept of justice, including the Scottish context.